zlogdanbr/ImageProcessing/README.md

 ### Image format

-I am working with jpgs images only now but I plan to add options for more formats.
+I am working with jpg/tif input images and only jpg only for the output, but I plan to add options for more formats.
 Actually you can change that option only by changing these lines:

 void MyFrame::OnOpen(wxCommandEvent& event)